Rellac-Rellac/unity-ui-manager/README.md

 UI Panels are used to reference the panel prefab and the transition animation used for each panel.

-Assign a prefab (root will be adjusted to a stretched fit over the target RectTransform of the UI Manager) in this object to instantiate whenever this ScriptableObject is called
+Assign a prefab here to instantiate whenever this UIPanel is called - root will be adjusted to a stretched fit over the target RectTransform of the UI Manager

 Specify here the transition animation that you would like to use.
 The animation must be listed in the Animator Controller of the UIRoot prefab

 The speed of the transition is specified in seconds and you can enable the passover click blocker for your smaller panels to prevent clicking unwanted background buttons

 Events are available for whenever this panel is instantiated and when the transitions in/out have ended